microcks/community/install/oracle/keycloak-installation.md

 - Click `Add User` and enter a `Username`, `Email` and Click `Save`.
 - Go to the `Credentials` tab, set a `password`, and save it.

 🎉 Congratulations!
-You have successfully deployed Keycloak on Oracle Container Engine for Kubernetes (OKE) with Oracle MySQL Database Service.
+You have successfully deployed Keycloak on Oracle Container Engine for Kubernetes (OKE) with Oracle PostgreSQL Database Service.

 ---